awsdocs/aws-deeplens-user-guide/doc_source/deeplens-inference-lambda-create.md

 # Create and Publish an AWS DeepLens Inference Lambda Function<a name="deeplens-inference-lambda-create"></a>

-Besides importing your custom model, you must create and publish an inference Lambda function to make inference of image frames from the video streams captured by your AWS DeepLens device, unless an existing and published Lambda function meets your application requirements\.
+This topic explains how to add an AWS Lambda inference function to your custom AWS DeepLens project\.
+The Lambda function helps you make an inference from frames in a video stream that is captured by your AWS DeepLens device\.
+If an existing and published Lambda function meets your application requirements, you can use it instead\.

-Because the AWS DeepLens device is an [AWS IoT Greengrass core](http://docs.aws.amazon.com/greengrass/latest/developerguide/gg-core.html) device, the inference function is executed on the device in a Lambda runtime as part of the AWS IoT Greengrass core software deployed to your AWS DeepLens device\.
-As such, you create the AWS DeepLens inference function as an AWS Lambda function\.
+The AWS DeepLens device is an [AWS IoT Greengrass core](http://docs.aws.amazon.com/greengrass/latest/developerguide/gg-core.html) device\.
+The inference function is executed on the AWS DeepLens device in a Lambda runtime as part of the AWS IoT Greengrass core software\.
+This software is included in the AWS DeepLens software package  installed on your AWS DeepLens device\.
+When you create the AWS DeepLens inference function, it's an AWS Lambda function\.

-To have all the essential AWS IoT Greengrass dependencies included automatically, you can use AWS IoT Greengrass Core SDK in the Lambda function for AWS DeepLens inferences\.
+To have all the essential AWS IoT Greengrass dependencies included automatically, use AWS IoT Greengrass Core SDK in the Lambda function\.

-The engine for AWS DeepLens inference is the [`awscam` module](deeplens-library-awscam-module.md) of the [AWS DeepLens device library](deeplens-device-library.md)\.
-Models trained in a supported framework must be optimized to run on your AWS DeepLens device\.
-Unless your model is already optimized, you must use the model optimization module \([`mo`](deeplens-model-optimizer-api.md)\) of the device library to convert framework\-specific model artifacts to the AWS DeepLens\-compliant model artifacts that are optimized for the device hardware\.
+The AWS DeepLens inference engine is the [`awscam` module](deeplens-library-awscam-module.md) of the [AWS DeepLens device library](deeplens-device-library.md)\.
+Models that are trained in a supported framework must be optimized to run on your AWS DeepLens device\.
+Unless your model is already optimized, use the model optimization module \([`mo`](deeplens-model-optimizer-api.md)\) of the device library\.
+This converts framework\-specific model artifacts to AWS DeepLens\-compliant model artifacts\.

-In this topic, you learn how to create an inference Lambda function that performs three key functions: preprocessing, inference, and post processing\.
+In this topic, you learn how to create an inference Lambda function that performs three key functions: Preprocessing, inference, and post processing\.
 For the complete function code, see [The Complete Inference Lambda Function](#deeplens-inference-lambda-complete)\.

 **To create and publish an inference Lambda function for your AWS DeepLens project**

 1. Download the [AWS DeepLens inference function template](samples/deeplens_inference_function_template.zip) to your computer\.
 Don't unzip the downloaded file\.

-   The zip file contains a skeletal inference function in Python \(`deeplens_inference.py`\) and a folder \(`greengrasssdk`\) containing the AWS IoT Greengrass Core SDK for AWS DeepLens\.
+   The zip file contains a basic inference function in Python \(`deeplens_inference.py`\) and a folder \(`greengrasssdk`\) containing the AWS IoT Greengrass Core SDK for AWS DeepLens\.

 1. Sign in to the AWS Management Console and open the AWS Lambda console at [https://console\.aws\.amazon\.com/lambda/](https://console.aws.amazon.com/lambda/)\.